 Obviously with age and scarcity (as is the case with pre-war Martin’s or Gibson’s) there is also a higher value placed on the guitar’s vintage, which can do funny things to people’s ears.
 But all things being equal, like an aged wine, older guitars tend to feel and sound more mature, exhibiting a more complex tonal flavor and responsiveness as the years pass.

 But why is this be the case?
-Shouldn’t guitars, like everything else actually improve over previous decades with the benefit of modern design and manufacturing practices?
-Is it just a case of, they don’t make ‘em’ like they used to?
+Shouldn’t guitars, like most things improve over previous decades with the benefit of modern design and manufacturing practices?
+Or is it just a case of, they don’t make ‘em’ like they used to?

-In the following article, we’re going to take a deep dive into the question of why acoustic guitars sound better with age, explain some of the pros and cons associated with vintage acoustic guitar and how one modern manufacturer is starting to look back as a way to move forward.
+In the following article, we’re going to take a deep dive into the question of why acoustic guitars sound better with age, explain some of the pros and cons associated with vintage acoustic guitars and how one modern manufacturer is starting to look back, as a way to move forward.

 The soundboard is the most important component when it comes to the projection of sound coming from the strings of an acoustic guitar.
-Generally speaking, the more rigid yet thin the wood used for the soundboard is, the more resonance (vibration), volume and sustain the guitar can produce.
-This also results in the guitar being more responsive to play.
+Generally speaking, the more rigid yet thin the wood used for the soundboard is, the more resonance (vibration), volume and sustain the guitar produces.
+The lighter soundboard also results in the guitar being more responsive.

-This is fairly important when it comes to tone as the greater the vibration caused by the strings, the greater the tonal range of the guitar, resulting in a richer sounding guitar, pushed along by increased volume and sustain all of which make the playing experience more enjoyable.
+This is fairly important when it comes to tone as the greater the vibration caused by the strings, the greater the tonal range of the guitar, resulting in a harmonically richer sounding guitar, pushed along by increased volume and sustain.
+All of which make the playing experience more enjoyable.